typst-community/tytanic/docs/test-set-dsl.typ

   - `default`
 + We only want ephemeral tests so we add annother intersection with the ephemeral test set.
   - `default & ephemeral`
-+ Now we finally restrict it to be only test which are in `mod` by adding an identifier matcher test set.
++ Now we finally restrict it to be only test which are in `mod/sub` by adding an identifier matcher test set.
+Each of the following would work:
+  - `default & ephemeral & mod(~sub)`
+  - `default & ephemeral & mod(=mod/sub)`
   - `default & ephemeral & id(/^mod\/sub/)`

 You can iteratively test your results with `typst-test list -e '...'` until you're satisfied and then do `typst-test update --all -e '...'` with the given expression, the `--all` option is required if you're operating destructively (editing, updating, removing) on more than one test.